 Who Needs Cannabis Insurance?

 As a business owner operating in the cannabis industry, you should plan to have a specialized insurance policy.
-Most of the coverage types discussed above are designed to cover your unique risks that you and your business take on daily.
+Most of the coverage types discussed above are designed to cover the unique risks that you and your business take on daily.
 Failing to have any of these coverage types could be catastrophic to your business.

 Theft of your product, damage to your property, or injury to a bystander could happen at anytime in the cannabis industry.
 Any of these incidents could bankrupt your business if were without proper cannabis insurance policy.